MichelNivard/MCMSEM/inst/validation/README.md

 ## Longitudinal CLPM/RI-CLPM comparison

-`longitudinal_clpm_example.R` first runs the controlled stationary VAR(1) simulation reported in the README.
-It then reads the bundled 437 KB `inst/extdata/sipp_2014_panel.csv.gz` analysis matrix and fits an equality-constrained CLPM, an RI-CLPM, and dynamic MCMSEM specifications with no residual, a full Gaussian residual covariance, and a common-gamma confounder.
+`longitudinal_clpm_example.R` first runs both controlled stationary VAR(1) simulations reported in the README: one without a stable component, and one with a time-invariant bivariate Gaussian random intercept that matches both an RI-CLPM and Gaussian-residual dynamic MCMSEM.
+It then reads the bundled 437 KB `inst/extdata/sipp_2014_panel.csv.gz` analysis matrix and fits an equality-constrained CLPM, an RI-CLPM, and dynamic MCMSEM specifications with a full Gaussian residual covariance and a common-gamma confounder.
 The SIPP analysis uses diagonal WLS with robust sandwich SEs and explicit multistart searches.